 Well as before simply use the VSEPR rules we have used so far to work out its shape:

-- Two fluorine atoms are bonded to the central xenon atom and each fluorine atom will contribute 1 electron to the covalent bond with the central xenon atom.
-So we have 2 electrons in total from the fluorine atoms.
+Two fluorine atoms are bonded to the central xenon atom and each fluorine atom will contribute 1 electron to the covalent bond with the central xenon atom.
+So we have 2 electrons in total from the two fluorine atoms.

 There will be 3 lone pairs of electrons (6 electrons in total) and 2 bonding pairs of electrons; one pair for each of the xenon

-fluorine bonds.
+fluorine covalent bonds.

 The molecule is perfectly straight!